goiwai/hep-score/README.md

 belle2-gen-sim-reco-ma-bmk
 alice-digi-reco-core-run3-ma-bmk

-You can view the YAML HEPscore configuration for HEPscore23 by executing ```hep-score -p```.
+You can view the YAML HEPScore configuration for HEPScore23 by executing ```hep-score -p```.

 The benchmark will take 5+ hours to execute on modern hardware.